bitnami/containers/bitnami/zookeeper/README.md

  - `JVMFLAGS`: Default JVMFLAGS for the ZooKeeper process.
 No defaults
  - `ZOO_TLS_CLIENT_ENABLE`: Enable tls for client communication.
 Default: **false**
  - `ZOO_TLS_PORT_NUMBER`: Zookeeper TLS port.
 Default: 3181
- - `ZOO_TLS_CLIENT_KEYSTORE_FILE`: KeyStore file file: Default: No Defaults
+ - `ZOO_TLS_CLIENT_KEYSTORE_FILE`: KeyStore file: Default: No Defaults
  - `ZOO_TLS_CLIENT_KEYSTORE_PASSWORD`: KeyStore file password.
-This can be an evironment variable.
-It will be evaled by bash.
+This can be an environment variable.
+It will be evaluated by bash.
 No Defaults
- - `ZOO_TLS_CLIENT_TRUSTSTORE_FILE`: TrustStore file file: Default: No Defaults
+ - `ZOO_TLS_CLIENT_TRUSTSTORE_FILE`: TrustStore file: Default: No Defaults
  - `ZOO_TLS_CLIENT_TRUSTSTORE_PASSWORD`: TrustStore file password.
-This can be an evironment variable.
-It will be evaled by bash.
+This can be an environment variable.
+It will be evaluated by bash.
 No Defaults
  - `ZOO_TLS_QUORUM_ENABLE`: Enable tls for quorum communication.
 Default: **false**
- - `ZOO_TLS_QUORUM_KEYSTORE_FILE`: KeyStore file file: Default: No Defaults
+ - `ZOO_TLS_QUORUM_KEYSTORE_FILE`: KeyStore file: Default: No Defaults
  - `ZOO_TLS_QUORUM_KEYSTORE_PASSWORD`: KeyStore file password.
-This can be an evironment variable.
-It will be evaled by bash.
+This can be an environment variable.
+It will be evaluated by bash.
 No Defaults
- - `ZOO_TLS_QUORUM_KEYSTORE_FILE`: TrustStore file file: Default: No Defaults
+ - `ZOO_TLS_QUORUM_TRUSTSTORE_FILE`: TrustStore file: Default: No Defaults
- - `ZOO_TLS_QUORUM_KEYSTORE_PASSWORD`: TrustStore file password.
-This can be an evironment variable.
-It will be evaled by bash.
+ - `ZOO_TLS_QUORUM_TRUSTSTORE_PASSWORD`: TrustStore file password.
+This can be an environment variable.
+It will be evaluated by bash.
 No Defaults

 ```console
 $ docker run --name zookeeper -e ZOO_SERVER_ID=1 bitnami/zookeeper:latest